CPD Reading Tool

 You already read medical journals.
 You scan The BMJ over lunch.
 You skim a Lancet paper between clinics.
 You read the abstract a colleague shared in the WhatsApp group.
 But does any of it count towards your CPD?

 For most UK doctors, the answer is: probably not.
-Not because the reading lacks educational value, but because it is not captured, evidenced, or accredited.
-The reading happens, but the CPD credit does not.
+Not because the reading lacks educational value, but because it is not captured, evidenced, or logged.
+The reading happens, but the CPD record does not.

 A CPD reading tool changes this.
-It turns the reading you are already doing into documented, accredited professional development that counts towards your GMC revalidation.
+It turns the reading you are already doing into documented professional development that counts towards your GMC revalidation.
 This guide explains how reading-based CPD works, what the GMC actually expects, and how to make every minute of journal reading count.

 Make Your Reading Count

-Monday Clinical Brief is CPD accredited.
-Every issue earns CPD points towards your revalidation.
+Monday Clinical Brief makes CPD logging easy.
+Every issue is structured so you can log it towards your revalidation in minutes.
 Zero extra effort.

 [Start Your Free Trial]